 Colorado now has full marriage equality.
 However, that wasn’t always the case and couples across Colorado are still able to get a Civil Union if they don’t wish to get married, but want to have some of the legal protections that marriage offers.
 If you’re looking for information on marriage in Colorado, click here.

-In March 2013, the Colorado General Assembly passed SB-11, the Colorado Civil Union Act, which provides thousands of committed couples with critical legal protections and responsibilities.
-The bill will go into effect on May 1, 2013.
+In March 2013, the Colorado General Assembly passed SB-11 — the Colorado Civil Union Act — which provided thousands of committed couples with critical legal protections and responsibilities.
+The bill went into effect on May 1, 2013.